jromang/picochess/docs/usage.rst

 * **G4** - 60 minute game (1 hour)
 * **H4** - 90 minute game (1 hour and 30 minutes)

-Another way to choose the opening book is by entering the "Time" menu with the clock buttons.
-Detailed explanation is below.

 Fischer Increment Blitz Levels
 ------------------------------